thijsputman/home-assistant-config/docs/PRIVACY.md

 - `📄 secrets.yaml` – Contains usernames, passwords and other secrets (duh, 😇).
-  It's also (ab)used to store a couple IP addresses ([see below](#1-local-network)) and several entity names that would otherwise leak private information (e.g. the name of my main Lovelace dashboard is the name of the street our house is on).
+  It's also (ab)used to store a couple IP addresses ([see below](#1-local-network)) and several entity names that would otherwise leak private information (e.g. the name of the street our house is on).

 - `📄 know_devices.yaml` – To prevent leaking MAC addresses of wireless devices
   on the local network.
 This could (potentially,